SeanCarrick/Intro/Cover_and_Contents.md

 i.
 [About the Author](chapters/author.md) ii.
 [Preface](chapters/preface.md)
-iii.
-Setup of the Book

-1. Exploring the Virtual Machine
+1. The Java Programming Language
+   1. Fundamentals
+   2. Tools
+   3. Features
-2. Creating Our First Project
+   4. Creating a Terminal Project
-3. Creating Our First Desktop Application
+   5. Creating a Desktop Project
+   5. Conclusion
-4. Exploring Apache NetBeans IDE
+2. Apache NetBeans IDE
-5. Our First Project, the NetBeans Way
-6. Our First Desktop Application, the NetBeans Way
+   1. Fundamentals
+   2. Tools
+   3. Features
+   4. Creating a Terminal Project
+   5. Creating a Desktop Project
+   6. Conclusion
-7. The Programmer's Algorithm
+3. The Programmer's Algorithm
    1. The Idea
    2. Planning the Project
    3. Designing the Project